texxasrulez/roundcube_xtra/README.md

 **Forked with latest release with extras**

-I am maintaining a current version with extra skins and plugins
+I am maintaining a current version with extra skins and plugins.

+While I show all files, just use the tar.gz file within the tarball_installer directory to upload and install.

 INTRODUCTION
 ------------